Skip to content

 Step 3: Review and Provide Metadata

 At the third step, the user will wait while the platform automatically extracts metadata from their PDF file(s).
 Once completed, the user will be presented with an editable form of conveniently organized metadata through multiple sections.
 Metadata that was automatically extracted will be prefilled in the form.
-The user will be able to review and edit prefilled metadata as well as add additional metadata.

 Step 4: Sharing Poster